reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 |HTML Page|http://www.mydomain.com:8000|http|mydomain|8000|
 |REST API|http://www.otherdomain.com:8000/orders|http|otherdomain|8000|

+### Scenarios for Sending CORS Requests

 Here are some examples of CORS requests:

 The front-end JavaScript code served from https://www.domain-1.com uses `XMLHttpRequest` to request https://www.domain-2.com/data.json.
 XMLHttpRequest (XHR) is used to interact with servers to retrieve data from a URL without having to do a full page refresh.
 This enables a Web page to perform a partial page refresh without disrupting what the user is doing.
 XMLHttpRequest is used heavily in AJAX programming.
 Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML.

 A Single Page Application (SPA) loaded from https://www.example.com  needs to send API requests to https://api.example.com.

-## Types of Cross-Origin Request
+## How Browsers Implement Cross-Origin Request

-There are three types of CORS request: "simple" requests, and "preflight" requests, and it's the browser that determines which is used.
-As the developer, you don't normally need to care about this when you are constructing requests to be sent to a server.
-However, you may see the different types of requests appear in your network log and, since it may have a performance impact on your application, it may benefit you to know why and when these requests are sent.
+Browsers implement the Cross-Origin Resource Sharing standard by exchanging a set of headers with the server.
+Based on the header values returned from the server, the browser provides access the server response or blocks access with a CORS error.

+### Origin Header sent by Browser and Access-Control-Allow-Origin Header Sent by Server
-Browsers implement the Cross-Origin Resource Sharing standard by sending an `Origin` header with the request for cross-origin requests sent to the server.
+The browser sending an `Origin` header with the request for cross-origin requests sent to the server.
 To serve the cross-origin request, the server needs to send back an `Access-Control-Allow-Origin` header in the response.

 The browser checks the value of the `Access-Control-Allow-Origin` header in the response and renders the response only if the value of the `Access-Control-Allow-Origin` header is the same as the `Origin` header sent in the request or a matching wild card ranging from `*` for all origins to partial matches with the source origin.

+### CORS Failures
 CORS failures cause errors but specifics about the error are not available to the browser for security reasons.
 The only way to determine know about the error is by looking at the browser's console for details of the error which is usually in following form:

 ```shell
 Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```
 There are three types of CORS requests: simple, preflight, and requests with credentials depending on the kind of operations we want to perform with the server resource.
-These three scenarios demonstrate how Cross-Origin Resource Sharing works.
-All these examples use XMLHttpRequest, which can make cross-origin requests in any supporting browser.

 Let's have a look at what that means in more detail in the next couple of sections.